mkruzil/file/README.md

 file.php
 ========

-A library for reading a file into an array and writing an array to a file.
+A PHP library for reading a text file into an array and writing an array to a text file.